 This is a ticketed event with entrance to Calton Hill from Edinburgh's Waterloo Place.

-Beltain at Butser Ancient Farm in Hampshire
+Beltain and Burning of the Wicker Man at Butser Ancient Farm in Hampshire

 Butser Ancient Farm is an unusual archaeological site that functions as both a working farm and an open-air research lab where the working methods and lifestyles of Neolithic Britons are explored.
 Located near Waterlooville, Hampshire, the farm is in the heart of the South Downs National Park.
 They celebrate the start of summer by setting fire to a 30ft-high Wicker Man who burns as the sun sets on April 30.